gnss-ro/aws-opendata/Readme.md

 the data of this archive is compared to the atmospheric model output or atmospheric dataset, whether it be satellite or in-situ.

-## Level 2b: Full atmospheric retrievals, fullRetrieval
+## Level 2b: Full atmospheric retrievals, atmosphericRetrieval

-Retrievals of profiles of temperature, pressure, and water vapor are provided in **fullRetrieval** files.
+Retrievals of profiles of temperature, pressure, and water vapor are provided in **atmosphericRetrieval** files.
 In each case, auxiliary information on temperature and/or water vapor has been used to disentangle the contributions of water vapor and the dry atmosphere to microwave refractivity.
 The auxiliary data usually comes from the forecasts or analyses of a numerical weather prediction model or atmospheric reanalysis.
-These profiles are usually of much coarser vertical resolution than the **dryRetrieval** files because the atmospheric model data used as an auxiliary input is much coarser in vertical resolution than RO is capable of.
+These profiles are usually of much coarser vertical resolution than the **refractivityRetrieval** files because the atmospheric model data used as an auxiliary input is much coarser in vertical resolution than RO is capable of.